-Heritage Highlights: Timber-framed buildings abound, including the historic Feathers Hotel
+HERITAGE HIGHLIGHTS: Timber-framed buildings abound, including the historic Feathers Hotel

-An old market town with a staggering array of lovely heritage buildings, including the medieval market hall, and the famous timber-framed Feathers Inn.
+Ledbury is a picturesque market town with a staggering array of lovely heritage buildings, including the medieval market hall, and the famous timber-framed Feathers Inn.

-If you scan the photos of Ledbury below you might be forgiven for thinking that this historic market town has nothing but half-timbered buildings.
+You might be forgiven for thinking that this historic market town has nothing but half-timbered buildings.
 While that certainly isn't the case, it is hard to imagine a place with more beautiful old medieval, Tudor, and Stuart half-timbering within a few blocks.

 The Market House is impressive enough, but add to this the quite staggering Feathers Inn, and New House, on the High Street.
-Then take a wander off the High Street towards the church and you see one of the best preserved medieval street scenes anywhere in the UK.
+Then take a wander off the High Street up Church Street, lined with timber-framed buildings.
+This must be one of the best preserved medieval street scenes anywhere in the UK.